-Safeguarding has a broad meaning, it covers the protection of children and vulnerable adults and incorporates County Lines.
+Safeguarding has a broad meaning, it covers the protection of children and vulnerable adults, and incorporates County Lines.
 There are close linkages to The Prevent Duty, British Values and Equality, Diversity and Inclusion (EDI).
-At Any Drive we take our responsibilities seriously; we train all staff, freelancers and contractors, and include all topics within our curriculum.
+At Any Drive we take our respecifies seriously; we train all staff, freelancers and contractors, and include all topics within our curriculum.
 Further details can be found in the following policies:

-- ADP001 Appeals and Complaint Policy and Procedure - ADP005 Equality, Diversity & Inclusion Policy Including Harassment & Bullying and British Values - ADP006 Prevent Duty and County Lines Policy - ADP011 Whistle Blowing Policy
+- ADSO005 Equality, Diversity & Inclusion Policy Including Harassment & Bullying and British Values - ADSO006 Prevent Duty and County Lines Policy